Haoran-Xiong/Haoran-Xiong/README.md

 # About me

-I am currently pursuing my PhD in Statistics at UW-Madison and expect to graduate in 2027.
+I am currently pursuing my Ph.D. in Statistics at UW-Madison and expect to graduate in 2027.